allenbronshtein/express_vsenv/README.md

 For my STU team:

-Runtime vscode env for node express and nest js
+Runtime vscode env for node express
 Just make sure you have npm, and node installed on computer (when installing node it auto installs npm).

-Then to download nestjs and expressjs modules run:
+Then to download expressjs modules run:

-nestjs: npm i -g @nestjs/cli

-check if installed: nest -v

 expressjs: npm install express --save